-If you have configured your portal to use HTTPS for all communication, you should update the installed portal website and help shortcut URLs to use https instead of http; otherwise, you will see failures in your browser when attempting to access the original shortcut URLs.
+If you configured your portal to use HTTPS for all communication, update the installed portal website and help shortcut URLs to use HTTPS instead of HTTP; otherwise, you will see failures in your browser when attempting to access the original shortcut URLs.

-ArcGIS Web Adaptor has its own setup and installation guide which is separate from the installations for Portal for ArcGIS.
+ArcGIS Web Adaptor has its own setup and installation guide that is separate from the installation for Portal for ArcGIS.
 You must install ArcGIS Web Adaptor on a machine running a web server.
-This can be a machine already running a Portal for ArcGIS or a separate machine.
+This can be a machine already running Portal for ArcGIS or a separate machine.

-There are multiple setups available for ArcGIS Web Adaptor and, depending on your web server and operation system, you will choose one of them:
+There following setups are available for ArcGIS Web Adaptor and, depending on your web server and operating system, you will choose one of them: